 Guelph takes a broad view–we have a “pre-disclosure” step.
 Lots of work then to assess, protect, market, and negotiate, leading to “post-license diligence” and “Revenue,” marked with a big dollar sign so we cannot forget just what revenue means.
 “Post-Licence Diligence” then means, apparently, making sure the university gets paid, and not so much that the public obtains a benefit.

 Here’s LSU (choice of purple and gold, no doubt to build team spirit):

 Same sort of deal–lots of structure to the machine that takes discoveries and produces a license.
 Development and Commercialization are later, just happen.
 The process ends with the license.
 Note there’s not even a step in which the ownership of the discovery moves from its discoverers to the university.
 This version of the process must be in the public interest because there’s no mention of revenue.
 The implied fiction here is that this process works, and that each invention follows this process.
-There is no alternatives.
+There are no alternatives.
 What happens if a step fails–the invention cannot be “protected”? or “marketing” does not produce an eager candidate licensee? or produces ten eager candidate licensees?
 No, such things apparently don’t exist, don’t happen.
 One of my colleagues in the University of Washington technology transfer office did a thorough audit of the inventions under management at the time and found of the hundreds of cases he reviewed only a handful that followed the OTT’s published depiction of “the process.”
 Almost nothing followed the depicted path.

 Here’s a Bay Area law firm that counts the State of California among its clients: